 Cape Cod has been virtually synonymous with “vacation” for a long time.
-Many Cape houses and mansions were built specifically to serve as a family’s vacation home or summer retreat.
-Today, there are more than 3000 options for a place to stay on the Cape, welcoming visitors for a short-term stay, a vacation getaway, or a home away from home for the whole season.
+Historically many Cape houses and mansions were built specifically to serve as a family’s vacation home or summer retreat.
+Today, there are more than 3000 options of where to stay on Cape Cod, welcoming visitors for a short-term stay, a vacation getaway, or a home away from home for the whole season.

 If you need a little help narrowing down the choices, let the local attractions inform your decision.
 If the beach is your primary destination, start there – imagine being lulled to sleep by the sound of the ocean waves and waking up to the salty-sweet taste of the ocean mist.
 If you’re into the arts and shopping, start your search near your favorite Cape town’s Main Street.
 Pick a spot that lets you walk to the coffee shop in the morning before setting out on your day’s adventure then offers a convenient pit stop to drop off the mementos you’ve bought and freshen up for a night on the town.
 Or perhaps you’d fancy something in between – look for a property near the Cape Cod Canal or the Cape Cod Rail Trail if you’re passionate about cycling, a cozy cottage by a vineyard for a peaceful escape, or an old sea captain’s home to serve as you adventure headquarters as you set out to explore the Cape’s historic landmarks and museums.